maherb4/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 * The functionality to export back-end APIs converts all API formats to Swagger 1.
 With the introduction of OAS3, API Manager uses the `io.swagger.parser.v3.swagger-parser-v3:2.0.16` and `io.swagger.swagger-parser:1.0.48` libraries during the import process.
 This means that the export of back-end APIs is not supported for OAS3 or WSDL APIs, as this functionality relied on custom code in the old parser that is no longer available.
 * Documentation is no longer provided in PDF format.
 You can continue to save individual topics or entire guides in PDF format using the **Save as PDF** icon on the [Axway documentation portal](https://docs.axway.com/).

+* Write a custom filter using the extension kit
+The following interfaces are now deprecated '_()' and '__()' in favor of new 'resolve()' :
+- com.vordel.client.manager.ResourceResolver
+- com.vordel.client.manager.attr.ScreenAttribute
+- com.vordel.client.manager.wizard.EntityContext
+Both DefaultGUIFilter and VordelWizard classes missed to implement ResourceResolver interface.
+As a result, any classes extending either one need to replace '_()' and '__()' method calls to resolve().

 ## Fixed issues

 <!-- Fixed issues are maintained in another topic -->